 • Will children need to socially distance at all times?

 • How often will they be asked to wash their hands?

 Explain that things will be different to normal but that this is all designed to keep them safe and cared for whilst they’re at school.

-Finally, we’ve all been following a slightly different routine over the last few months and it can be really helpful to establish some more structure at home before they start school.
+Finally, we’ve all been following a slightly distrupted and different routine over the last year and a half, so it can be really helpful to establish some more structure at home before they start school.
 Whether that is having a set bedtime, lunchtime or maybe even introducing a set time for structured activities.
 Getting your little one (and yourself!) back into a regular routine will help them – and you – to adjust when back to school comes around!

 As well as preparing your child for the ‘new normal, it’s also important to get them excited!
 Helping them to feel positive and enthusiastic about starting school will help dissolve any feelings of worry that they may have.

 To help, here are some things that you can do to help your little one associate school with being a positive experience:

 • Take some time to research the EYFS curriculum so you can talk to them about the things that they’ll be learning – there are lots of free resources online to help here.
 Pick out the topics that you know they’ll really enjoy.